EiSiMo/Backdoor/README.md

 This is my first project on github so feel free to give tips.
 ## Features
-* Handling multible clients
+* Handling multiple clients
 * Adding clients to groups and manipulate them all at once
 * Executing commands with timeout
-* Uploading/Downloading files with progess bar
+* Uploading/Downloading files with progress bar
 * Zip folders or files
 * Capturing webcam pictures
 * Capturing screenshots